-John was buried in the churchyard of St Mary and St Helen’s but, given the prominence of the Monk window inside the church, John’s grave is surprisingly hard to find.
-He is buried in the family plot just opposite the church door but time and the elements have worn the large, flat gravestones nearly smooth, and several years ago a nearby tree was toppled by a storm, knocking off the brass plaque commemorating his life.
+John was buried in the churchyard of St Mary and St Helen’s but, given the prominence of the nk window inside the church, John’s grave is surprisingly hard to find.
+He is buried in the family plot just opposite the church door but time and the elements have worn the large, flat gravestones nearly smooth, and several years ago a nearby tree was toppled by a storm, knocking off the brass plaque commemorating the life of his Matthews ancestors.

 Two bequests from John’s will stand out for the way they have echoed through the 140 years since his death.
 John and his sister Esther each left money in their wills to be used for the assistance of the poor of Neston.
 As executors of John’s will, his nephews William and Charles Brown combined their funds and established the Monk and Matthews Charity.
 Although the original gifts have long since been spent, the charity continues to operate in the Neston area, supported now through other donations.